sixpack/sixpack-java/README.md

 # Installing

-Sixpack-java is currently only being deployed to maven snapshots, to use it, add the following to your build.grade:
+Sixpack-java is currently only being deployed to maven snapshots, to use it, add the following dependency to your build.gradle:

 ```groovy
 repositories {